baselbashir1/LaraGigs/README.md

 ## Important Commands

-To link the name of file in the storage with the file name in the database.
+To link the file name in the storage with the file name in the database run this.

 ```
 php artisan storage:link